Step-by-Step Guide

 What are the benefits?

-• Your institution/alliance maintains course data in different formats: by mapping your existing data standard to ELM or one of the interoperable APIs, you can improve your interoperability with other institutions across Europe.
+• Your institution/alliance maintains course data in different formats: by mapping your existing data standard to ELM or one of the interoperable APIs, you will improve interoperability with other institutions across Europe.
 ELM is also the basis for European Digital Credentials for Learning (EDC), so if your data is mapped to ELM you facilitate the issuing of digital degrees and micro-credentials for your courses.

 What are the practical steps?